-- Actively manage open space to maximize its benefit. - Promote and protect the availability of outdoor recreation opportunities, including access to surface waters.
+- Actively manage open space to maximize its benefit all Falmouth citizens. - Promote and protect the availability of outdoor recreation opportunities for all Falmouth citizens, including access to surface waters.

 - Maintain existing active recreational facilities as necessary to meet current and future needs. - When economically feasible and user demand justifies, upgrade existing active recreational facilities or acquire and/or construct new facilities as necessary to meet current and future needs. - Continue to retain and protect Falmouth's rural character and natural resources, and ensure the availability of outdoor recreation by preserving large tracts of undeveloped land that provide wildlife habitat connectivity. - Preserve natural open space and allow for passive recreational uses, while not excluding traditional outdoor activities such as hunting and fishing..